 My name is Kallie Culver and this site is a place for Untold Stories.

 I am a proud Air Force wife to a wonderful man, a mom to a beautiful son, a military spouse working on building a career in public administration, a community volunteer addict, world traveler, an avid reader, an aspiring writer, and a firm believer that a life lived simply, honestly, and wholeheartedly is the only kind worth living.

-Untold Stories began with the empowerment and inspiration I found through the simple venue of storytelling.
+Untold Stories began with the empowerment I found through the simple venue of storytelling.

 Untold Stories celebrates the idea that everyone has a story.